How to Fire a Bad Tenant Professionally

 Notice of lease violation

-For non-monetary issues, many landlords start with a written violation notice and a chance to cure (depending on the lease and severity).
-Even when you can move faster, a documented cure opportunity can reduce drama and property damage.
+For non-monetary issues, many landlords start with a written violation notice and a chance to cure, depending on the lease and severity.
+A good tenant lease violation notice should name the lease clause, describe the issue, give a deadline if a cure is allowed, and explain the next step.

 Important: This article is not legal advice.
-Texas notice requirements can be strict, and your lease language matters.
-When in doubt—especially if the tenant is combative—talk to a Texas attorney or experienced property manager before you serve something that won’t hold up.
+Texas notice rules can be strict, and your lease language matters.
+When in doubt, especially if the tenant is combative, talk to a Texas attorney or an experienced property manager before you serve something that may not hold up.

 Step 5: Don’t “negotiate against yourself”

-When you’re trying to fire a bad tenant professionally, the biggest trap is making exceptions that train the tenant to stall.
+When you are trying to remove a problem tenant cleanly, the biggest trap is making exceptions that train the tenant to stall.

 Common examples we see

-- Promising things verbally (“just be out by Friday and we’ll forget the fees”)
+• Promising things verbally, such as “just be out by Friday and we’ll forget the fees”

-- Letting violations slide until they’re impossible to unwind
+• Letting violations slide until they are hard to unwind

-If you offer a concession (like a payment plan or a move-out agreement), put it in writing with clear dates, and tie it to a specific outcome.
+If you offer a concession, put it in writing with clear dates.
+For example, a payment plan or move-out agreement should tie every promise to a specific outcome.

 Step 6: Offer an off-ramp when it makes operational sense